-"Yes," said Rose, "It was that that made them have us incoulated.
-Uh, yes, I beg your pardon, Miss Bailey, it was about Henry the Eighth, and why he married Anne was about Henry the Eighth, and why he married Anne Boleyn.
-It wasn't because she was pretty; was it because she was so clover?"
+"Yes," said Rose, "it was that that made them have us inconlated.
+Oh, yes, I beg your pardon, Miss Bailey, it was about Henry the Eighth, and why he married Anno Bolsyn.
+It wasn't because she was pretty; was it because she was so clever?"

-"She was clover and she was a Protestant, and Henry felt that there had never been a blessing on his union with Catherine of Arragon, who was a Spaniard and a Papist"
+"She was clever and she was a Protestant, and Henry

+felt that there had never been a blessing on his union with Catherine of Arragon, who was a Spaniard and a Papist."

-"But ne was a Papist, too, when he married her, wasn't he?" inquired Gicely, looking sorely perplexed.
+"But he was a Papist, too, when he married her, wasn't he?" inquired Cicely, looking sorely perplexed.

 "If he was, he came to see the error of his ways.
-Happing for your my deers, you are hore, in quiet times, and pily for you, my dears, you are born in quiet times, and your parents hold sound religious views, so that you have the mestimable advantage of good early training.
-Flo. can ou say your poetry jet?"
-Let le Flo was setting on a low stool near the fire, with a book on her knees, into which she had not once looked ance her mether came into the room.
-She started at Miss Bailey's question, and blushed, but she did not attempt to answer. .
-Flora did 5on hear me speak to you?
+Happily for you, my dears, you are born in quiet times, and your parents hold sound religious views, so that you have the mestimable advantage of good early training.
+Flo. can you say your poetry yet?"

+Little Flo was sitting on a low stool near the fire, with a

+book on her knees, into which she had not once looked since her mother came into the room.
+She started at Miss Bailey's question, and blushed, but she did not attempt to answer.
+"Flora did you hear me speak to you?

-"Yes, Miss Bailey dear," said a soft tremulous voice, and the rosy cheeks became pale.
+"Yes, Miss Bailey dear," said a soft tremulous voice, and the rosy checks became pale.